 It goes without saying that you’ll need a football.
 But how many?
 As part of my practice warm-up, we do partner passing so we need a football for every 2 players.
 The good news is that many players will have their footballs so you don’t need to buy a bunch of footballs.

-To keep the footballs together, get a mesh bag and put your name on the ones you’re providing.
-The one below works like a backpack making it easier to carry to the field.
+To keep the footballs together, get a mesh bag and put your name on the footballs you’re providing.

 While not completely necessary, cones are essential for organizing an efficient practice.
 Over the seasons I’ve coached, I’ve accumulated multiple sets of cones.
 I first started with the usual 9-inch orange cones.
 I then went with the soccer style flat orange cones.
 Finally, I bought multicolored flat cones.